snoyberg/posa-chapter/warp.md

 ![User threads](4.png)

-As of this writing, Mighttpd uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
+As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
 Haskell community is now developing parallel IO manager.
 If it will be merged to GHC, Warp itself can use this architecture